mihaelacr/pydeeplearn/README.md

 The API provided by DBNs is compatible with scikit learn so you can use all the functionality from that library in conjuction with my implementation.

- In case you use my code please cite my report and if you can, add a link to this repository.
+ In case you use my code for a paper, study or project please cite my report and if you can, add a link to this repository.

 # User guide
   * The library is in `code/lib/`.
 You can find there the implementations of RBMs, CNNs and DBNs.